Xentrk/x3mRouting/README.md

 The routing rules for LAN Clients will automatically be applied upon a system boot.
 You only need to rerun **x3mRouting_client_nvram.sh** and bounce the OpenVPN client if you have made LAN Client interface assignment changes in the **/jffs/configs/x3mRouting_client_rules** file.

 ### [2] ~ x3mRouting OpenVPN Client Screen & IPSET Shell Scripts Method
 As part of this project, you can also choose to download and install a modified OpenVPN Client screen to selectively route IPSET lists thru an OpenVPN Client.
+You can't use the screen to route IPSET lists to the WAN interface.
+Use method 3 instead.

 [@Martineau](https://www.snbforums.com/members/martineau.13215/) coded the revisions to the OpenVPN Client screen as a proof of concept on how the Policy Rules section could be modified to incorporate the selective routing of IPSET lists.
 I greatly appreciate his generosity in providing the modified code and allowing me to include it in the project.